benseleb/tinkertrap/documentation/development.md

 ## 3.3.
 Hijacking the ESP32-S3-EYE

 So... the [ESP32-S3-EYE](https://github.com/espressif/esp-who/blob/master/docs/en/get-started/ESP32-S3-EYE_Getting_Started_Guide.md#5-related-documents) recently came to my attention.
 It's almost a camera trap by itself!
-It's got camera, LCD, microSD slot, digital microphone, USB port for communication and power AND battery charging, battery charger chip, and multiple function buttons.
+It has a camera, LCD, microSD slot, digital microphone, USB port for communication and power AND battery charging, battery charger chip, and multiple function buttons.
 It's also got an accelerometer, but I don't really have a use for that.

 <!-- ESP32-S3-EYE -->
 | ![ESP32-S3-EYE](https://user-images.githubusercontent.com/65932258/155896141-9abaea1d-3b0f-407f-b358-a88c962f4b0e.png)|